yellobyte/SoapESP32/README.md

 Make sure you have the latest version of Arduino core for ESP32 installed.
 Older versions might produce build errors with some examples.

 In library Version 1.1.0 the struct *soapObject_t* has seen two modifications:
 Firstly, the type of member variable *size* has changed from size_t to uint64_t.
-If you use this variable in your existing projects, you might have to adjust your code.
+If used in your projects, you might have to adjust some code.
 Secondly, a new member variable *sizeMissing* (boolean) has been added.
-See below for further explanation.

 All the various DLNA media servers I tested the library with showed some oddities.
 However, I fixed all compatibility issues I ran across.
 Please note the following:

-- Streams/podcasts: Some media servers (e.g. Fritzbox, Serviio) do **not** provide a size for items located in their Web/Online/InternetRadio folders.
+- Streams/podcasts: Some media servers (e.g. Fritzbox, Serviio) do **not** provide a size for items (media content) located in their Web/Online/InternetRadio folders.
 Thanks to Github user KiloOscarRomeo for drawing my attention to this fact.
 In contrast, UMS (Universal Media Server) always provides a fixed size=9223372034707292159 for items in directory Web (incl. subdirectories Radio, Podcasts, etc.).

 - Empty files: Some media servers (MS MediaPlayer/Kodi/Jellyfin) show empty files, others don't.
 However, this library by default ignores files with reported size zero.
 They will not show up in browse results.
 You can change this behaviour with build option `SHOW_EMPTY_FILES`.